 The world is full of USB drives, from portable thumbdrives to full external SSDs.
 Happily, you’re not closed off from these just because you use an iPhone or iPad.
-All you need is the right adapter.
+Connecting to external drives has gotten much easier than it used to be.

 And you’ll have full read/write access to everything on the drive.
 You won’t even need to install any software, as the app you need comes preinstalled on your device.